 Ever since I watched Shah Rukh Khan driving along the road, with the song playing Yun Hi Chala Chal in the movie Swadesh, I wanted to go on a caravan trip.
-Being a wanderer, road trip lover and a hardcore traveller going on a trip in a good old fashioned caravan were on the top in my bucket list.
+Being a wanderer, road trip lover and a hardcore traveler going on a trip in a good old fashioned caravan was on the top in my bucket list.

 Going on vacations for me isn’t just about seeing the main spots and being back.
 For me, it’s more about getting to know the place, its culture, and traditions.
 I enjoy talking to the locals, listening to the stories they have to offer and even sometimes learning about their hardships how tourism is all they have to make a living.

 One night while planning for our next trip with my friend, we decided to do something offbeat this time.
 Immediately I opened my bucket list and on the top was a caravan trip.
 Thanks to Google I got a few suggestions for caravan rentals in India.
 The one that caught our attention was TrippyWheels.
 Caravans were one of a kind, cute and felt affordable too.

 Then and there I dropped an inquiry mail about our trip.
 We were planning to go in October ( I guess we couldn’t wait because we went in July itself ).

 The very next day, I got a call about my inquiry.
 They were very friendly and cleared my doubts.
 Then it was decided we are going on our very first caravan trip.